-This type is characterized by low gas temperature and high electron temperature.
+This type of plasma is characterized by a low bulk gas temperature and high electron temperature.
 Those typical energetic electrons may have energy ranging from 1 to 10 eV, which corresponds to the temperature of about 10,000 to 100,000 K (Rosacha et al., 1993).
-This plasma is divided into several types depending on their generation mechanism, their pressure range, and the electrode geometry (Eliasson et al., 1987).
+This plasma is divided into several types, depending on their generation mechanism, their pressure range, and the electrode geometry (Eliasson et al., 1987).